Looking for the very best apps for freelancers? You’ve come to the right place.

 I talked all about the benefits of using a VPN in a recent article on keeping your data safe.
 I won’t repeat all of it here, but – in short – a VPN can massively boost your privacy and security.
 It can enable you to use public Wi-Fi safely, access content that’s usually blocked in your country, and hide your browsing activity from prying eyes.

 There are lots of VPN services out there, but quality varies hugely.
 Some are outright scams that put your data at more risk than NOT using them.
 ExpressVPN isn’t the cheapest, but it’s an established player and the winner of plenty of awards.
-A MUST for travelling freelancers.
+A MUST for travelling freelancers despite the cost.

 MalwareBytes is one of those apps that everybody should know about.
 It’s not the same as antivirus software.
 Instead MalwareBytes is software that looks for more modern malware and spyware threats – the kind of things you can easily pick up by visiting malicious sites or clicking dodgy links in emails.